 David Dastmalchian will play Polka Dot Man, think of a guy who uses the “polka dot” theme to create weapons.
 THR says he will “lean into his embarrassment of his ‘lame’ abilities.”

+The character of King Shark is (a shaaaaaaark!) a humanoid shark, so expect a fair amount of CGI involved for Steve Agee.
 The character of King Shark has recently appeared in live action (via considerable CGI) on The Flash TV series.

 Suicide Squad 2 Story